 5. Guava

 They are tropical fruits originating from America.
-They are among the rich source of vitamin c and are rich in potassium, fiber, and antioxidants.
+They are among the rich source of vitamin c and are rich in potassium, fibre, and antioxidants.
 Add them to your smoothie for a delicious, healthy snack!

 Vitamin C Content: